tritemio/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 What is Jupyter Notebook
 ========================

 **Jupyter Notebook App** (formerly **IPython Notebook**) is an application which runs inside your browser.
-For the purpose of this guide, *Jupyter Notebook App* is run locally like a normal desktop application and does not require accessing any remote server.
+This guide describes how to install and use *Jupyter Notebook App* as normal desktop application, without using any remote server.

-"notebooks" (all lower case) are text documents produced by the *Jupyter Notebook App* which contain both python code and rich text format elements (paragraph, equations, figures, links, etc...).
+"notebooks" (all lower case) are text documents produced by the *Jupyter Notebook App* which contain both computer code (e.g. python) and rich text format elements (paragraph, equations, figures, links, etc...).
 Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis.